 • You might consider adding a specific baby sleep CD to your routines now before you travel, so that you can play it at your location, and your baby will associate it with sleep, even when you aren’t at home.

 • Consider introducing a baby lovey before your trip for added comfort in a “foreign” place.
-A simple baby blanket or sleep sack with lovey attached are nice choices.
+A simple baby blanket is a nice choice.
 You may be interested in learning when your baby can use a pillow.
-If you have a newborn, you can try to swaddle your baby for added comfort and check out my other newborn sleep tips.
+If you have a newborn, you can try to swaddle your baby for added comfort, and check out my other newborn sleep tips.

 • Depending on the age of your baby, you may want to sleep on a receiving blanket so it smells like you and give it to your baby when she sleeps.
 Your scent will help her feel you near, even if you are in another room.

 • If you are traveling time zones, try to get onto the normal clock schedule as soon as you can, within reason.
 If you are traveling too late at night, allow one day of sleeping in and off-schedule naps, but then try to get back on schedule the following day.
 If you travel early enough, stick to the regular schedule right away for an easier transition across time zones and battling jet lag.